-Burial plot for cremated remains in public cemetery – $350 to $500
+Burial plot for cremated remains in the public cemetery – $350 to $500

 Burial plot for cremated remains in a private cemetery – $1,000 to $2,500

-Monuments, headstone and grave markers are the terms used to describe the stone or metal sign used to indicate who is buried in the grave.
+Monuments, headstones, and grave markers describe the metal sign or stone identifying the person in the grave.

-Grave markers typically lie flat on the ground and are made with granite or metal.
-Monuments are upright and made of granite or marble often rectangular in shape.
-The engraving, delivery, foundation, and installation are all the fees associated with each marker can cost from $500 to $12,000.
+Grave markers are typically made with granite or metal.
+Monuments are upright and made of marble or granite, often rectangular in shape.
+The engraving, delivery, foundation, and installation are all fees for each marker and can cost from $500 to $12,000.

-You will still need to consider cemetery expense in your plans whether you choose burial or cremation.
+You will still need to consider cemetery expenses in your plans, whether you choose burial or cremation.

-Cemetery expense would include the cost of a niche in a columbarium or mausoleum, and the cost of plaque or monument, along with the monument installation fee.
-The cemetery owner and monument or place maker determine these fees because the funeral home does not include it in their cost.
+Cemetery expenses would include the costs of a niche in a columbarium or mausoleum and the cost of a plaque or monument, along with the monument installation fee.
+The cemetery owner and monument or place maker determine these fees because the funeral home does not include it in its cost.

 You need to determine how many death certificates you will need.

-The state or municipality determines the cost of the death certificate and may change over time.
+The state or municipality determines the death certificate cost, which may change over time.

 The death certificate cost is approximately $11 to 13 for each copy.

-You can be surprised by the cost associated with publishing an obituary in a newspaper, especially in a larger city.
-Most papers will publish an obituary for celebrities, prominent locals and public figures for free.
+Obituary cost is one of the funeral expenses people overlook.
+You can be surprised by the cost of publishing an obituary in a newspaper, especially in a larger city.
+Most newspapers publish an obituary for celebrities, public figures, and prominent locals for free.

-While some newspapers are willing to publish obituaries for free these notices are usually limited to a number of lines, just the person’s birth and death dates, biographical information or pictures are not included.
+While some newspapers are willing to publish obituaries for free, these notices are usually limited to several lines.
+The deceased’s date of birth and death, biographical information, or pictures are often not included.

 If your loved one dies locally, the funeral director will transport his body to the funeral home.

-If the death happens out of state, there will be additional expenses like a flight or service vehicle.
-Expect additional costs if you need to move your loved one from one funeral home to another.
+If the death happens out of state, additional expenses will be like a flight or service vehicle.
+Expect additional costs if you move your loved one from one funeral home to another.

-Transportation cost to receive your loved one from another funeral home can range from $440 to $2,040.
-Transportation cost to forward your loved one to another funeral home can range from $780 to $2,520.
+To receive your loved one from another funeral home, transportation costs can range from $440 to $2,040.
+To forward your loved one to another funeral home, transportation costs can range from $780 to $2,520.

-Transportation expense may include transporting the remains from the location of death to the funeral home or crematory to the burial site.
+Transportation expenses may include transporting the remains from the location of death to the funeral home or crematory to the burial site.

-The funeral home’s fee includes the picking up of the body from a private residence or hospital and delivering the remains to the funeral home.
+The funeral home’s fee includes picking up the body from the hospital or home and delivering the remains to the funeral home.

-The quoted amount is usually based on a 25 miles radius.
-It is more expensive to pick up a body from private homes because two staff members are required for this type of removal.
+The transportation fee is typically based on a 25 miles radius.
+It costs more to pick up a body from private homes because more staff members are required to deliver the body.

-Night and holiday body removal can also be more expensive.
+Night and holiday body removal fee is more expensive.
 The average removal expenses range from $125 to $500.

-Some families want their loved one to be dressed in proper clothes for the visitation, funeral, and disposition.
+Burial clothes cost is one of the funeral expenses people overlook.
+Some families want their loved ones to be dressed in proper clothes for the visitation, funeral, and disposition.

 Most funeral homes offer unique burial clothes for this wardrobe need.
-You can purchase complete outfits including complete burial clothing and burial shoes from the funeral home.
+You can purchase complete outfits from the funeral home, including complete burial clothing and shoes.

-The basic services fee covers services like the initial meeting to plan the funeral, preparation and filing of authorizations and permits, coordinating with the cemetery or crematory or other third party providers.
+The basic services fee covers services like the initial meeting to plan the funeral, prepare, file authorizations and permits, and coordinate with the cemetery, crematory, or other third-party providers.

-Each funeral home is different, and the inclusions of their services are different as well.
+Each funeral home is different, and the inclusions of their services are also different.

-Families are required to pay the basic services fee on top of other services they will request.
-Basic services fee can be covered in the price of the package or service.
+Families must pay the basic services fee on top of other services they request.
+Basic service fees can be covered in the package or service price.

 There is a wide range of funeral home charges for basic services fees that range from $480 to $3,000.

-If you decide to have a funeral or memorial service outside the funeral home facility, you may need to pay for the venue you choose for the use of their space.
+If you decide to have a funeral or memorial service outside the funeral home facility, you may need to pay for the venue you choose to use their space.
 Make sure to set aside enough amount for the rental of the space to be used for funeral service, viewing, and reception after the funeral.

-Caskets are available in different styles and materials.
-It can be made from wood, steel, copper, bronze, fiberglass, plastic, and biodegradable materials.
-Caskets are one of the most expensive funeral products.
+Caskets are available in different materials and styles.
+It’s typically made from wood, steel, bronze, copper, fiberglass, plastic, and biodegradable materials.
+The casket is the most expensive funeral product.
 Caskets can range in price from $200 to $65,000.

 Wood caskets – $345 to $12,000